sveinpg/build-your-own-react/README.md

 };
 ```

-2. Call `mount` on the virtual node returned by `instantiateVNode` in `react-dom/index.js` with the cache as the
+2. Call `mount` on the virtual node returned by `instantiateVNode` in the `render` method of `react-dom/index.js`, with the cache as the `mount` method's
 argument.
+Don't call `mount` on the virtual nodes returned in `instantiateVNode`'s function declaration!

-3. For `mount` in `VDomNode` you basically just need to pass on the cache to the next call to `mount`.
+3. For `mount` in `VDomNode`, you need to pass the cache to the next call of `mount`.

-4. In `VCompositeNode` and the `mount` function.
-If the component is a class-component we have to increase the
+4. For the `mount` function in `VCompositeNode`, if the component is a class component, we have to increase the
-cache-index property and get the element at that index.
-If the element is defined, use it and update its props,
+cache's index property, and get the element at that new index of the `cache` array inside the `classCache` parameter.
+If the element is defined, use it and update its `props` attribute.
-if not, instantiate the class-component as we did before.
+If the element is undefined, instantiate the class component as we did before.
 Remember to push the class instance back into the
-cache before you are done.
+cache after updating its `props` attribute.

-5. When re-render, you first need to reset the cache index and remove all contents in `domContainerNode` in `react-dom/index.js`.
+5. On re-render, you need to reset the cache index and remove all contents in `domContainerNode` in `react-dom/index.js`.

 :running: Finally, for the last time, run the tests `npm run test13`.